XSEDE/Container_Tutorial/exercise1.md

 print("The lowest round was:",min(totals))
 ```

-Now, you can build the image from the Dockerfile via:
+Now, you can build the image from the Dockerfile via the following
+command, but be sure to replace $USERNAME with you current username:

 ```$ sudo docker build -t $USERNAME/py3-dice .```